Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code-Carbon-SR1/README.md

 ### 4. Prepare container

-The odl.sh script is replacing the older "install.sh" script collection.
-It will use the local settings, specified in dist.conf and can manage the karaf container specified by the configuration file.
+The *odl* script is replacing the older "install.sh" script collection.
+It will use the local settings, specified in dist.conf and can manage the karaf container specified by the configuration file. .

 The prepare command will create
    - The preconfigured karaf container